Back to blog

 Example reading comprehension question on an Atom Year 6 SATs English test

-Comprehension is one of the longest sections on the CEM Select test.
-It is included in the verbal reasoning section (there is no separate English section).
+Comprehension is one of the longest sections on the Cambridge Select Insight test (previously known as CEM Select).
+It is included in the verbal reasoning section, as there is no separate English paper.

-Like the ISEB, this is a computerised test.
-Your child will see a scrollable passage of text (fiction or non-fiction) on the left of their screen.
-Questions will appear on the right side of the screen.
+Like ISEB, it’s taken on a computer.
+Your child will see a scrollable passage of fiction or non-fiction on the left side of the screen, with questions appearing on the right.

-Here's an example comprehension question in a CEM Select test on Atom.
+Here's an example comprehension question in a Cambridge Select Insight test on Atom.

-Reading comprehension question on an Atom CEM Select mock test
+Reading comprehension question on an Atom Cambridge Select Insight mock test

 FSCE 11+ English

-A few grammar schools in England use 11+ exams set by the FSCE.
-These tests are similar in style to GL Assessments.
+A few grammar schools in England use 11+ exams set by FSCE.

-The picture below shows an example question from an online Reading School 11+ practice test on Atom.
-Reading School uses the FSCE for its 11+ exams.
-Paper tests are also available with an Atom subscription.
+The example below shows a question from a Reading School 11+ practice test on Atom.
+Reading School uses FSCE for its entrance exam.

 Example from an English mock test for Reading School on Atom